Skip to content

 • As much as $1,600 in value of jewelry,

-• Public assistance, pension or a portion of your regular wages.
+• Public assistance, pension, or a portion of your regular wages.

 See this more detailed list of the property exemptions in Ohio bankruptcies.

-How Exemptions Are Applied
+How Bankruptcy Exemptions Are Applied in Ohio

 When you file for Chapter 7 bankruptcy, you will be required to make a list of all the property and assets you own.
 Then, your lawyer will indicate which items are considered exempt and which are subject to liquidation.
 There are four possibilities for how the asset will be handled by the bankruptcy trustee: